hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

   return new T();
 }
 ```
-where the class `A` is either final or annotated with `__ConstantConstructor`.
+where the class `A` is either final or annotated with `__ConsistentConstructor`.
 As a result the function `f` can only be applied to a _non-abstract_ class `C`.
 The `as A` constraint ensures that the interface of the constructor of `C` is uniquely determined by the interface of the constructor of class `A`.
 See [Generics: Reified Generics](../generics/reified-generics.md) (Creating an instance of a class with `new`) for a complete example of its use.

 ## __Override